Second Career is a cost-sharing grant provided by the Ontario government to fund eligible laid-off workers with education or skills training.

 Second Career is an initiative offered by the Ontario government to fund eligible laid off workers with skills training to help them find jobs in high-demand occupations in Ontario.

 Second Career is a cost-sharing grant provided on the basis of need; therefore, applicants may be required to contribute to their training or education.

 Second Career may cover such things as: tuition, books, transportation and basic living allowance.
 Additional support may be available to accommodate the needs of people with disabilities, dependent care, costs of living away from home and academic upgrading.

 For general information about Second Career, visit the Second Career Government website.

 In addition to the mandatory Government Second Career Information Sessions, Sheridan offers twice weekly Second Career Information Sessions specific to the college application process.
 After each Information Session, you are invited to stay for a Personal Consultation in which we discuss your Sheridan College application.
-We have received excellent feedback from past attendees.
-Most have mentioned how helpful the Sheridan Information Sessions are in helping them with each step in the application process.
+We have received excellent feedback from past attendees about how helpful the Sheridan Second Career Information Sessions are in clarifying the whole process, which can seem a little complicated.
 For days and locations, please visit our Information Sessions & Personal Consultations page.